Recipe Overview

 Instructions

-- Place chicken in zip top bag or a shallow glass baking dish.
+- Place chicken in zip top bag or a shallow glass baking dish.1 ½ pounds boneless skinless chicken breast

 - Pour marinade in bag or over chicken in dish; seal bag or cover dish.

-- Place in refrigerator for at least four hours and up to 24 hours (I put my bag in a pan or bowl just in case of leakage).
+- Place in refrigerator for at least four hours and up to 24 hours (I put the bag in a pan or bowl just in case of leakage).

 - When ready to grill, remove chicken from marinade, letting the excess marinade drip off.
 Grill over medium direct heat until juices run clear and chicken is cooked through (165°F internal temperature).